AnitaKivindyo/linear-algebra/README.md

 Linear-Algebra

-My Repo for implementing linear algebra calculations
+My Repo for implementing linear algebra calculations in Python